 Installing a sand filter is pretty much just like installing any other filter.
 It is plumbed into the system just after the pump, with a pipe running from the top of the pump to the filter’s valve and inlet.

 If you are handy with PVC pipes, the process is pretty simple.
 A good practice is to dry-fit each piece of the assembly before gluing anything in place.
-Make sure your tank is level and that you follow the manufacturer’s recommendation for adding sand and the size of pipe you are using for your plumbing.
+Ensure your tank is level and you follow the manufacturer’s recommendation for adding sand and the pipe size you use for your plumbing.

 An easy way to end with a big problem on your hands when working with PVC is to over-tighten it.
 It’s very easy to crack.
 So, a good rule of thumb is to get a threaded fitting only hand tight and then put a quarter-turn extra using more leverage or a wrench.
 This technique can help you avoid over-tightening and cracks.